blackrangersoftware/brs-masternodes-vps/README.md

 # Help, Issues and Questions

-I activated the "[issues](https://github.com/masternodes/vps/issues)" option on github to give you a way to document defects and feature wishes.
+He activated the "[issues](https://github.com/masternodes/vps/issues)" option on github to give you a way to document defects and feature wishes.
 Feel free top [open issues](https://github.com/masternodes/vps/issues) for problems / features you are missing here: [https://github.com/masternodes/vps/issues](https://github.com/masternodes/vps/issues).

-I might not be able to reply immediately, but i do usually within a couple of days at worst.
-I will also happily take any pull requests that make masternode installations easier for everyone ;-)
+He might not be able to reply immediately, but he did usually within a couple of days at worst.
+He will also happily take any pull requests that make masternode installations easier for everyone ;-) (and I will pull them in here)

 If this script helped you in any way, please contribute some feedback.
 Never forget: